Theatre Day for Teachers offers professional development opportunities for middle and high school theatre teachers.

 In the past seven years the College of the Arts at Montclair State University has created several successful ongoing programs for a new generation of teachers who seek professional development opportunities, support, and the stimulation provided by colleagues sharing similar challenges.
 The programs have positioned Montclair State University as the place to go for professional development opportunities in the Arts for secondary school teachers in the region.

 The collaborative approach of these programs has created a network of shared ideas, best practices and resources for the New Jersey theatre education community.
-A core of dedicated teachers takes advantage of all of MSU’s programs during the past seven years and regularly participates in Theatre Day for Teachers, Theatre Night Awards, and Theatre on the Move.
+A core of dedicated teachers takes advantage of all of the University’s programs during the past seven years and regularly participates in Theatre Day for Teachers, Theatre Night Awards, and Theatre on the Move.

 In the words of Bergen County Academies teacher Rebecca Strum: